Aug 2011

 Want to see a video?
 Click here!
 The video is best viewed full screen with HD quality setting.

-Watkins, C.E., Toellner, B., Laknejadi, K., and Eatherton, M.R.
-(2013) “Effect of Powder Actuated Fasteners on the Seismic Performance of Steel Moment Frame Connections” Proceedings of the 2013 ASCE Structures Congress, March 2-4, 2013 Chicago, Illinois.
+Toellner, B.W., Watkins, C.E., Abbas, E., and Eatherton, M.R.
+(2015) “Effect of Powder Actuated Fasteners on the Seismic Performance of Steel Moment Frame Connections” Journal of Constructional Steel Research, Vol. 105, pp. 174-185

 Eatherton, M.R., Toellner, B.W., Watkins, C.E., and Abbas, E. (2013) The Effect of Powder Actuated Fasteners on the Seismic Performance of Protected Zones in Steel Moment Frames, Virginia Tech, SEM Report Series, Report No. CE/VPI-ST-13/05